-For the Financial Year, the revenue of webbing was approximately RM36.9 million, decreased by approximately RM2.7 million or 6.8% as compared to 2019.
-This was mainly attributable to a decrease in sales volume for both furniture webbing and seat belt webbing from customers in Asia Pacific region and North America during the Financial Year.
+For the Financial Year, the revenue of webbing was approximately RM47.1 million (2020: RM36.9 million), increased by approximately RM10.2 million or 27.6% as compared to 2020.
+This was mainly attributable to an increase in sales volume for both furniture webbing and seat belt webbing from customers in Asia Pacific region and North America during the Financial Year.